SixArm/BoldContact/README.md

-# BoldContacts
+# BoldContact

-BoldContacts is an app that helps you browse your contacts and connect with them.
+BoldContact is an app that helps you browse your contacts and connect with them.

-BoldContacts is intended for people who experience vision disabilities, cognitive disabilities, or motor disabilities.
+BoldContact is intended for people who experience vision disabilities, cognitive disabilities, or motor disabilities.
 The app displays each contact with a large photo, large text, and large buttons.

-BoldContacts started because our family members have Alzheimer's disease and Parkinson's disease, and are unable to use the typical contacts app.
-BoldContacts helps our family keep in touch, and helps caretakers connect with us.
+BoldContact started because our family members have Alzheimer's disease and Parkinson's disease, and are unable to use the typical contacts app.
+BoldContact helps our family keep in touch, and helps caretakers connect with us.

 ## Beta Testing

-BoldContacts is currently doing beta testing of the iOS app.
+BoldContact is currently doing beta testing of the iOS app.
 If you would like a beta testing invitation, and you have a current iPhone or iPad, then please email joel@joelparkerhenderson.com.

 ## Screenshot